 The capstone course stands as a cornerstone of undergraduate and postgraduate education, a culminating experience where students integrate and apply their accumulated knowledge to a significant, authentic project.
 As defined by the Association of American Colleges and Universities (AACU, 2023), these experiences, whether a research paper, performance, portfolio, or exhibit, serve as a critical bridge between academic study and professional or postgraduate life.
-In Hong Kong, this pedagogical implement is further reinforced by the Outcome-based Approach to Student Learning (OBASL), which emphasizes the development of generic intellectual capabilities, core values, and the practical application of knowledge, making the capstone an essential graduate requirement (Chan et al., 2017).
+In Hong Kong, this pedagogical implement is further reinforced by the Outcomes-Based Approaches to Teaching and Learning (OBATL), which emphasizes the development of generic intellectual capabilities, core values, and the practical application of knowledge, making the capstone an essential graduate requirement (Chan et al., 2017).

 It necessitates a strategic redesign of the capstone curriculum for undergraduate and postgraduate programmes.
 The objective is no longer merely to equip graduates with discipline-specific expertise but to enrich their learning experience by fostering essential AI literacy and the skills to learn and work with GenAI ethically and effectively.
-This shift aligns with the broader educational mission, as seen in the Graduate Attributes sought by University, which include critical thinking, creativity, and social responsibility, digital literacy, with all competences that must now be defined within a new AI-powered reality.
+This shift aligns with the broader educational mission, as seen in the Graduate Attributes that are sought by the University.
+These refer to the need for critical thinking, creativity, social responsibility, digital literacy and other whole person attributes, all of which must now be applied within new AI-powered contexts.

-We argues that an effective contemporary capstone should therefore transcend its traditional format.
-By incorporating new learning outcomes emphasized interdisciplinary and made learning through hands-on, in-class activities (Chiu, 2024), and redesigned assessment to prioritize process and demonstration over purely written product, we can create a curriculum that is both resilient to technological disruption and more effective in preparing graduates for the complexities of modern society.
-This document will provided some tips from theoretical principles to practical strategies for designing and assessing such a capstone course.
+We argue that an effective contemporary capstone should therefore transcend its traditional format.
+This involves incorporating new learning outcomes which emphasize interdisciplinary, assessing learning achievement through hands-on, in-class activities (Chiu, 2024), and by redesigning assessment to prioritize process and demonstration over purely written products.
+We can thereby create a curriculum that is both resilient to technological disruption and more effective in preparing graduates for the complexities of modern society.

 Reference